 Is Telephone/Online Therapy as good as Face-to-Face Therapy?

 Yes.
 Both online video and telephone therapy have become increasingly popular in recent times and they have some benefits that face-to-face counselling doesn’t have.
 However, the choice is individual.
 Consider some advantages of online video and telephone therapy:

 Are sessions confidential?

-Yes, my counselling is confidential; however, there are some limits to this confidentiality as laid down by the IACP Code of Ethics.
+Yes, my counselling is confidential; however, there are some limits to this confidentiality as laid down by the IACP Code of Ethics and the Children's First Act 2015.
 These include:

 Additionally, to aid effectiveness, I keep summary notes of sessions.
 In accordance with the Data Protection Act (GDPR 2018), notes are encrypted to maintain confidentiality.
 Notes and administration sheets, which are available on request, are securely stored in my personal office.
 Records are destroyed after 7 years or upon your request.

 I will provide you with a safe, confidential place to talk about the things that are troubling or confusing you.
 I will listen to you, empathise with you, and support you.
 I will not advise, judge, diagnose, or in any way dis-empower you from finding your own solutions.
 From time-to-time I will provide some theoretical insight.
 Hopefully, through our working together, you will find a way to change what is possible and/or accept better that which you can not change.
 Hopefully, by our working together, you will find your way to better live your life.